opxz7148/java-movierental/README.md

 The [PDF from Chapter 1][refactoring_ch1] explains the motivation for each refactoring and how to do it.

-To summarize, the refactorings are:
+Before refactoring and after each refactoring you should **run the unit tests**.

+The refactorings are (filenames refer to Java version):

 1. *Extract Method*.
 In Customer.statement() extract the code that calculates the price of each rental.
+   - Make it a separate method.
 2. *Move Method*.
 After extracting a method to calculate the price of a rental, Fowler observes that the method uses information about the rental but not about the customer.
 Hence, the method should be in the `Rental` class instead of `Customer` class.
    - Move the method to the `Rental` class.
+A good IDE has a refactoring tool to do this for you.
-   - Verify the IDE updates the way the method is referenced in code.
+   - After the change, verify that the method is referenced correctly in code.
 It changes from:
     ```java
     // Customer class:
     public double amountFor(Rental rental) { ... }